8 min read

 Records & Liability Shielding

 In high-end styling, a lack of documentation is a professional liability.
-Every dog entering your care must have a comprehensive clinical file.
+Every dog entering your care must have a comprehensive clinical file securely managed in a digital terminal like DOGMASH OS.
 This includes "Matted Coat Release Forms" that legally protect you when pre-existing skin hematomas or irritations are revealed during a necessary shave-down.
 Digital logs should track precise chemical ratios—such as 50:1 dilution for deep-cleaning shampoos—to ensure consistency and prevent contact dermatitis.
 By maintaining historical data on a dog’s behavior on the table, you can anticipate stress triggers before they escalate into accidents.
-If you are training new staff, our Cynology Schools directory connects you with institutions that teach advanced administrative standards for salon owners.
+If you are training new staff, our cynology schools directory connects you with institutions that teach advanced administrative and safety standards for salon owners.

 O